Whenever Kris is out in nature, he always tries to stop and look up, to listen and to breathe in the moments (never enough…).

-Nature.org: What inspired you to become a Trustee member of The Nature Conservancy of Kentucky?
+Nature.org: What inspired you to become a Trustee member of The Nature Conservancy's Kentucky Chapter?

 Kris Sirchio: I've been interested in nature conservation for a while now.
-Moving back to the U.S. and, in particular, Kentucky gave me the opportunity to meet Terry Cook and to learn more about the Conservancy's vision.
+Moving back to the U.S. and, in particular, Kentucky gave me the opportunity to meet the Conservancy's staff and learn more about the organization's mission.
 I am a firm believer that business and nature can co-exist and create perpetual value.
-Being a Trustee and involved in the organization's newly created Corporate Sustainability Council, I really enjoy working with companies, non-profits and government organizations to find solutions in nature that can benefit all.
+Being a Trustee and involved in the Conservancy's projects, including the Kentucky Corporate Sustainability Council, provides a great opportunity to work with companies, non-profits and government organizations to find solutions in nature that can benefit all.

 Nature.org: Do you have a favorite memory of your time as a Trustee?

 Kris Sirchio: I always enjoy being out in the field and enjoy learning and experiencing our natural habitat through the eyes of the Conservancy's experts.
 A highlight included spending time with my family at the Conservancy's Pine Butte Guest Ranch in Montana.
 It is so important to help our children understand that we are not entitled to nature, but rather that we are wholly dependent upon it and that we need to protect its diversity, preserve its habitats and inhabitants, and learn how better to conserve it.
 The Pine Butte Guest Ranch was a perfect place to experience this opportunity and to share this magic with our children.

 Nature.org: As a Trustee member, what are your goals for the Conservancy over the next couple of years?